 A thriving vintage scene

 The Raval is also the centre of the city’s thriving vintage scene, with most shops clustered between the MACBA and C/Hospital.
 Along the C/Riera Baixa you’ll find Smart & Clean (no.7; 93 441 87 64), for clothes and accessories from the ’60s and ’70s; Billie Jean (no.16; 93 324 84 48), whose retro vibe owes more to the ’80s, and Lailo (no.20; 93 441 37 49), which has a more eclectic selection and some truly gorgeous pieces.
 For second-hand designer garb, try Le Swing (C/Notariat 3; 93 301 98 70) or Blow (C/Doctor Dou 11, 93 302 36 98).

 More expert advice on Barcelona

-For suggestions on where to stay in Barcelona, see my Barcelona hotels page.
+For suggestions on where to stay in Barcelona, see my Barcelona Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Barcelona page.